Target Exam

 The primary distinguishing feature between redeemable debentures and irredeemable debentures is their repayment structure:

-Irredeemable Debentures: Irredeemable debentures, also known as perpetual debentures, do not have a specific repayment period mentioned.
-The company does not provide any undertaking for the repayment of the money borrowed through these debentures.
-Instead, they are typically repayable on the winding-up of the company or on the expiry of an extremely long period, often making them akin to perpetual debt.
+* Irredeemable Debentures: Irredeemable debentures are also known as Perpetual Debentures because the company does not give any undertaking for the repayment of money borrowed by issuing such debentures.
+These debentures are repayable on the winding-up of a company or on the expiry of a long period.